 Docker is a virtualization technique used to create isolated environments called containers for running your applications.
 A container is quite like a VM but light-weight.
 It is a bare minimum linux machine with minimum packages installed which means it uses less CPU, less memory and less disk space than a full blown VM.
 Containers are more like application runtime environments that sit on top of the OS (Docker host) and create an isolated environment in which to run your application.

-Docker uses the resource isolation features of the Linux kernel such as Namespaces, cgroups and capabilities to allow independent isolated containers to run within a single Linux instance.
+Docker uses the resource isolation features of the Linux kernel such as Namespaces, cgroups and capabilities to create the walls between containers and other processes running in the host.

 Namesapces allow resources to have separate values on the host and in the container; for example PID 1 inside a container is not PID 1 on the host.
 However not all resources that a container has access to are namespaced i.e they are not isolated on the host and in the containers.
 Containers running on the same host still share the same operating system kernel and any kernel modules.

 cgroups (abbreviated from control groups) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.